emilianoyoung/ai/_posts/_archive/2019-12-23-google-clouds-sullivan-opens-up-on-open-source-fedramp-high-and-security.md

 ---
 category: news
 title: "Google Cloud’s Sullivan Opens Up on Open Source, FedRAMP High, and Security"
 excerpt: "We have machine learning and artificial intelligence that’s really generations ahead.
-And with tools like AutoML and BigQuery, government organizations with varying mission sizes and objectives can more easily incorporate intelligence and analytics into the work they’re doing.”
-Google recently teamed up with researchers from NASA-FDL to ..."
+And with tools like AutoML and BigQuery, government organizations with varying mission sizes and objectives can more easily incorporate intelligence and analytics into ..."
 publishedDateTime: 2019-12-23T22:15:00Z
 sourceUrl: https://www.govexec.com/sponsored/leadership-voices/google-cloud/google-cloud-sullivan-open-source-fedramp-high-security/
 type: article